roidrage/crumble/README.md

     trail :home, :index, [:root], :unless => :logged_in? trail :home, :index, [:your_account], :if => :logged_in?

+Your trails can also relate to a bunch of actions, just specify an array instead.

+    trail :profiles, [:show, :edit], [:profile]

 To keep your breadcrumbs definition neat and tidy, wrap them based on their context with a handy method called, you guessed it, context:

     context "user profile" do